racevedo12/RoboFriends/README.md

 # Project

-This project is to practice react using class based components and more.
+This project is to practice react using class based components and more from an Udemy course.